 The Council will also have due regard to the Local Authority Accounting Code of Practice when determining and including the entries required from undertaking and funding this scheme within the 2022/23 Statement of Accounts.

-6. Monitoring the Strategy
+6. Monitoring the Flexible use of Capital Receipts Strategy

 Implementation of this Strategy will be monitored as part of regular financial reporting arrangements.